morvencao/kube-sidecar-injector/medium-article.md

 kube-system   Active    1d
 ```

-We have configure in `MutatingWebhookConfiguration` that sidecar injection occurs at pod creation time.
+We have configured the `MutatingWebhookConfiguration` resulting in the sidecar injection occuring at pod creation time.
 Kill the running pod and verify a new pod is created with the injected sidecar.
 ```
 [root@mstnode kube-mutating-webhook-tutorial]# kubectl delete pod sleep-6d79d8dc54-r66vz
 pod "sleep-6d79d8dc54-r66vz" deleted